shaandesai1/CNN_Magnetism_Project/README.md

 </p>

 From these results we can see that 3 filters with a pool size of 2 and learning rate of 100 do a decent job in terms of validation accuracy within the first epoch.
 Note: this is simply one set of parameters in the entire feature space.
 Ideally, if we had enough time we would loop over an entire grid of parameters to understand the full surface.
 Furthermore, the filters in this configuration (all the middle figures) illustrate a recognizable pattern in the top right corner(see fig. 11).
 This pattern actually appears to resemble the isosurface charge density outlines in figure 5.
 Furthermore, this pattern also matches the shape of p and d orbitals (see appendix).
-Given this, we are certain that a convolutional net can learn macroscopic features related to magnetism.
+Initial results are highly encouraging.
+They suggest that we may be able to learn features linking the spin density profile to the mechanisms for magnetic order.

 <p align="center">
 <img src="pattern.JPG">